pirsquare/chequeconvert-desktop/README.md

 ## How to build?
 Command below is used to build for win32.
-Download and unzip source code than in root directory, run commands below to create exe file windows.
+[Download and unzip](https://github.com/pirsquare/chequeconvert-desktop/releases) source code than in root directory, run commands below to create exe file for windows.
 ```shell
 npm install
 electron-packager . chequeconvert --platform=win32 --arch=ia32 --version=0.35.0 --icon=icons/icon.ico